annaciula/Discovery-Enablement/Facilitation.md

-Introduce# Discovery Session Enablement
+# Discovery Session Enablement
 <p>

 ## Facilitator Guide

 >This guide is a working document intended to evolve inline with the Discovery Session Enablement.
 Please share your thoughts and ideas on how to make it better.
-Add them as issues to the [repository](https://GitHub.com) and they will be incorporated.<p>
+Add them as issues to the [repository](https://github.com/annaciula/Discovery-Enablement) and they will be incorporated.<p>
 > This document was created to acompany the face to face [Discovery Session Enablement Slide Deck](https://docs.google.com/presentation/d/1U_EBLS3NX0cW-Rt1-ai5bjW4JYPUh_0RFjgD843oMrY/edit?ts=5e7e0ef7#slide=id.g7f0efe6533_0_568).
 Most of the practices used can be found in the [Open Practice Library](https://openpracticelibrary.com/).
 The Customer Canvas have been inspired by the Discovery Map of the [Mobius Toolkit](https://mobiusloop.com/kit/).